hasura/supergraph-top-n-challenge/README.md

 # The Supergraph Top-N Challenge

+**Context**: We ran this challenge at GraphQL Conf and because of the interesting results that we saw, we decided to run it again for Hacktoberfest 🎉

 > Winner takes a [$1000](#prizes) prize.
 Can you build and execute the fastest GraphQL gateway?

 - Build a supergraph that processes a simple “top N” query that fetches data from 2 domain services (backed by 2 different databases)